An enhanced extriangulated subquotient: Introduction

-Now we make a summary of the results presented in the current article.
+Now we give a brief summary of the main results presented in the current paper.
 Our first theorem shows that a weakly idempotent complete (WIC) extriangulated category can be localized by any extension-closed subcategory which is an extriangulated version of the main result in \cite{Oga24}.

 \begin{mainthm}[\cref{thm:subquotient_of_extri_cat}] Let $(\CA,\BE,\fs)$ be a WIC extriangulated category together with an extension-closed subcategory $(\CN,\BE|_\CN,\fs|_\CN)$ which is closed under direct summands.
-Then, there exists a natural extriangulated substructure $(\CA_\CN,\BE_\CN,\fs_\CN)$ such that we have the extriangulated quotient of $\CA_\CN$ by $\CN$ as follows:
+Then, there exists a natural extriangulated substructure $(\CA_\CN,\BE_\CN,\fs_\CN)$ such that the extriangulated quotient of $\CA_\CN$ by $\CN$ fits into the following diagram:

 \end{mainthm}